qerranii/HseProjectStylistAI/README.md

 - Ensure your code is well-documented and readable.
 - Run existing tests and add new ones if applicable.
 - Follow the project’s coding standards and style.

-### Need help?

-If you have questions or need assistance, feel free to open an issue or contact the maintainers at [aistylist@gmail.com].

 Thank you for helping make AI-Stylist better!